-Students will sometimes behave in a manner inconsistent with the values of the SBDHS Christian community and against our goal of making SBDHS a safe, humane and joy-filled educational environment.
-SBDHS' Discipline System is meant to provide immediate and consistent logical consequences for irresponsible behaviour.
-The SBDHS community should reflect a safe and supportive working and learning environment characterized by mutual respect and civility between its members.
+Students will sometimes behave in a manner inconsistent with the values of the SBDHS community and against our goal of making SBDHS a safe, humane and joy-filled educational environment.
+The SBDHS Discipline Policy is meant to provide immediate and consistent logical consequences for irresponsible behaviour.
+The SBDHS community should reflect a safe and supportive educational environment characterized by mutual respect and civility between its members.
 This is in keeping with Pope John Paul II's resolution; "Community is at the heart of all Catholic education, not simply as a concept to be taught, but as a reality to be lived".

-The School's Code of Conduct outlines common understandings of the standards of behaviour within our school communities for all members.
+The SBDHS Discipline Policy outlines common understandings of the standards of behaviour within our school communities for all members.
 It also provides mandatory consequences in cases of misbehaviour by a student.
 Mandatory suspension with the possibility of expulsion could apply in the most serious instances of a standard being contravened.
-The underlying purposes of the Discipline System are four-fold:
+The underlying purposes of the Discipline Policy are four-fold:

-- i) so that the values and goals of the community are upheld; - ii) so that, over time, students personally appropriate those same values and goals; - iii) so that in experiencing logical, consistent and realistic consequences for their choices that determine their behaviour, students will gradually learn self-discipline, accountability, or a sense of empowerment and positive control over their lives; and - iv) so that each student is aware of what it takes to be expelled from SBDHS, so that they can make a choice to stay in our school.
+- i) so that the values and goals of the community are upheld; - ii) so that, over time, students personally appropriate those same values and goals; - so that in experiencing logical, consistent and realistic consequences for their choices that determine their behaviour, students will gradually learn self-discipline, accountability, and/or a sense of empowerment and positive control over their lives; and - iv) so that they can make smart choices to stay in our school.

 Discipline can be administered using a variety of methods such as: detention, fine, ISS (In School Suspension) and OSS (Out of School Suspension).
-In general, the student would progress through the system so that opportunity will be provided to allow for acceptance of responsibility and growth through this process.
-However, depending on the severity of the offense, a student may move immediately to any point within the Discipline System, including expulsion.
-The Principal has the discretion to alter the application of the Discipline System for a particular individual given the specific circumstances.
-The Principal should at all stages preserve good judgement and be constantly mindful of the safety and security of the parties involved, other members of the schools; and of fair process.
+In general, the student would progress through the Discipline Policy so that opportunity will be provided to allow for acceptance of responsibility and personal growth through this process.
+However, depending on the severity of the offense, a student may move immediately to any point within the Discipline Policy, including expulsion.
+The Principal has the discretion to alter the application of the Discipline Policy for a particular individual given the specific circumstances.
+The Principal should at all stages preserve good judgement and be constantly mindful of the safety and security of the parties involved, and to ensure a fair process is administered.